Powerlearnproject/se-day1-assignment-Tuda25/README.md

 Define prompt engineering and discuss its importance in interacting with AI models.
+Promt engineering is the practice of designing and refining inputs to AImodels to achieve most relevant and useful response.

 Provide an example of a vague prompt and then improve it by making it clear, specific, and concise.
-Explain why the improved prompt is more effective.
+Explain why the improved prompt is more effective. vague prompt Tell me about history improved promp provide a brief summary of the course of world war 1